YamanQD/AntWare/README.md

 ## Story

-While working on your computer you got surprized by some quarrelsome ants attacking it.
+While working on your computer you got surprised by some quarrelsome ants attacking it.
 Trying to vandalize the electronic equipments inside it.

-And to defend from this attack, you have to stand in front of those ants and kill it.
+And to defend from this attack, you have to stand in front of those ants and kill them.
 By walking around the electronic parts of your device and searching for the ants.

 ## Requirements